bnnyng/garden/content/literature-notes/an-embodied-cognitive-science.md

 ## Embodiment and computation
 - [[Representation-hungry systems maintain complex internal states and perform offline computations linearly]]
-- In contrast, in the [[Dynamic coupling]] model, internal computational tasks must remain coordinated with the external environment to perform “live” adjustments.
+- In contrast, in the [[Dynamic coupling|dynamic coupling]] model, internal computational tasks must remain coordinated with the external environment to perform “live” adjustments.
 	- Such computations are necessarily less expensive than [[Representation is describing some aspect of reality with a useful symbol|representations]].
 	- The priority is to achieve “equilibrium” that “couples” the agent and world.